awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/stream-joins-concepts.md

 # Streaming Data Operations: Stream Joins<a name="stream-joins-concepts"></a>

 You can have multiple in\-application streams in your application\.
 You can write `JOIN` queries to correlate data arriving on these streams\.
-For example, suppose you have the following in\-application streams:
+For example, suppose that you have the following in\-application streams:
 + **OrderStream** – Receives stock orders being placed\.

   ```